rparrett/taipo/README.md

 - [ ] Add a "partially typed" state to rendered glyphs?
 - [ ] If you type extra letters at the end of a target, but it otherwise matches, we should tint it red, not green.
 - [ ] Display upcoming wave's enemy type
+- [ ] ?Replace main menu with a typing interface.
 - [ ] Add some volume control, even if it's just typing "quieter" and "louder"
 - [ ] Add sound for
   - [ ] Wrong word after pressing enter
   - [ ] Correct word after pressing enter
   - [ ] Wave complete (Train Station Jingle?)
-  - [ ] Becoming able to afford to do literally anything
   - [ ] Enemy dealing damage
+  - [ ] ?Becoming able to afford to do literally anything
   - [ ] ?Tower firing
   - [ ] ?Enemy taking damage
-- [ ] Commission some art
+- [ ] Art
   - [ ] Enemies (Last remaining BrowserQuest assets)
   - [ ] Map decorations
+  - [ ] An auto-tilable tileset
   - [ ] Shuriken Tower is awful, so maybe that too
+  - [ ] Another tower or two
 - [ ] Refactor so that we can restart the game without exiting and reopening.
 - [ ] More levels!
+- [ ] More words, word lists.

 ## Attribution